-Nose: (unquestionable maturity here) rich vanilla, caramel/candy apple, brown sugar, sweet musty oak, baking spice (cinnamon, clove, nutmeg), a little “dusty Wild Turkey” tobacco & leather, herbal/floral notes, faint citrus, a pinch of dark chocolate
+Nose: (unquestionable maturity) rich vanilla, caramel/candy apple, brown sugar, sweet musty oak, baking spice (cinnamon, clove, nutmeg), a little “dusty Wild Turkey” tobacco & leather, herbal/floral notes, faint citrus, a pinch of dark chocolate

-Taste: (less oilier than expected) rich & spicy vanilla, honey-maple, brown sugar, musty oak, cinnamon, pepper, blood orange, light herbal/floral notes, clove tobacco, polished leather
+Taste: (less oily than expected) rich & spicy vanilla, honey-maple, brown sugar, musty oak, cinnamon, pepper, blood orange, light herbal/floral notes, clove tobacco, polished leather

 Overall: Rare Breed batch W-T-01-99 is a surprisingly balanced sipper for an uncut barrel-proof whiskey of various ages.
-It’s also quite complex and displays the signature honey-maple richness found in Wild Turkey 101/12-year expressions.
-The only faults I could find in this 2004 batch were in mouthfeel and finish, which I found a bit thin and somewhat dry.
+It’s also quite complex and displays the signature honey-maple richness found in Wild Turkey 101 Twelve-Year expressions.
+The only faults in this 2004 batch are in mouthfeel and finish, which I find a bit thin and somewhat dry.
 This is likely from the younger whiskeys in the blend.
 But in many ways, that’s simply Rare Breed.
-It is by design a combination of younger and older bourbon traits, and some folks really like that.
-In fact, Rare Breed almost has a cult-like following of its own (second to Wild Turkey 101, of course).
+It is by design a combination of younger and older bourbon traits, and many folks honestly like that.
+In fact, Rare Breed has an almost cult-like following of its own (second to Wild Turkey 101, of course).

 While batch 01-99 is arguably the better whiskey, my recommendation would be to try 03RB before paying a premium for 01-99.
 If you’re a Rare Breed fan and love batch 03RB, then you’ll surely love and appreciate batch 01-99 even more.
 All things considered, it’s a tasty and thoroughly enjoyable Wild Turkey sipping whiskey that’s (sadly) miles above the more recent Rare Breed batch 112.8.